rodneylab/fastify-mercurius-nexus-graphql-api/README.md

-# GraphQL APi demo using fastify, mercurius and nexus
+# GraphQL API demo using Fastify, Mercurius and Nexus

 Work in progress